SimhadriSaiPriyanka/Invitation/README.md

-# clone the repository and run 'npm install' and 'npm start' commands in the terminal.
+# Use git codespaces or clone the repository and run 'npm install' and 'npm start' commands in the terminal.